 M morganii strains are naturally resistant to penicillin, ampicillin, ampicillin/sulbactam, oxacillin, first-generation and second-generation cephalosporins, erythromycin, tigecycline, colistin, and polymyxin B.

 Most strains are naturally susceptible to piperacillin, ticarcillin, mezlocillin, third-generation and fourth-generation cephalosporins, carbapenems, aztreonam, fluoroquinolones, aminoglycosides, and chloramphenicol.

-The widespread use of third-generation cephalosporins has been associated with the emergence of highly resistant M morganii.
+The widespread use of third-generation cephalosporins has been associated with the emergence of highly resistant M morganii, as follows:

 Clinical trials are unavailable to assess optimal therapy.
 Treatment recommendations are based on results with similar gram-negative pathogens.
 Initiate treatment with an extended-spectrum antipseudomonal cephalosporin or penicillin combined with an aminoglycoside.
 Preferred beta-lactam antibiotics include cefepime, ceftazidime, aztreonam, piperacillin, and piperacillin-tazobactam.
 Carbapenems (ie, imipenem, meropenem) and intravenous fluoroquinolones are reserved for resistant cases.

 Modify therapy based on the susceptibility test results.
 Uncomplicated infections often respond to monotherapy.
 Combination therapy with 2 antibiotics (choice based on susceptibility of organism) is preferred for complicated disease and immunocompromised patients.
 Duration of therapy should be appropriate for the clinical syndrome.